jakesower/json-expressions/docs/dual-mode-custom-expressions.md

 # Custom Expressions with Apply and Evaluate

+**⚠️ WARNING: This guide contains ANTI-PATTERNS that should NOT be followed.
+Many examples show custom expressions delegating to other expressions, which is considered an anti-pattern.
+Custom expressions should provide complete implementations instead of delegating to other expressions.**

 This guide covers creating custom expressions that support **both apply and evaluate modes**.
 Most users should start with the **[main custom expressions guide](custom-expressions.md)** which covers function-based expressions for apply mode only.

 **When you need this guide:**